 Things to Do in Jardin, Colombia

-Below you’ll find everything I did in Jardin, Colombia plus some extras.
+Below you’ll find everything I did in Jardin, one of my favorite places to visit in Colombia, plus some extras!
 Here’s a helpful map to help you visualize where everything is in town too.

 Let’s get this one up front and center!
 This will surely be something you’ve seen or heard about doing in Jardin, Colombia.
 It’s a magical cave with a waterfall gushing out from a hole above.
 It’s a sight to be seen, it’s gorgeous, the hike in and out is a damn good work out, and you’re surrounded by coffee, hills, and lush greenery the entire way.